eyal-lupu/docker-nginx-healthcheck-webserver/README.md

 docker run --name my-app -d -P eyallupu/healthcheck-webserver
 ```

-The health check URI will be /health-check exposed on the port bound to 8888.
+The health check URI will be /health-check exposed on the port mapped to 8888.
 Given the command above the health check can be tested using the following command
 ```
-curl http://localhost:<port bound to 8888>/health-check
+curl http://localhost:<port mapped to 8888>/health-check
 ```

 ## Supported Modes